mp911de/debuggable-selenide/readme.md

 ## How is this project different?

-You are able to interact when `AsertionError`s occur.
+You are able to interact when `AsertionError`'s occur.
 You can retry the action (nice, when doing Ajax), continue (skip the error) or cancel the whole test run.
 You do not need to guess where to set a breakpoint in your test suite.
 As soon as exceptions occur, you'll be prompted how to proceed.